maryroseolson/Assignment-2/README.md

 # Assignment-2
 EOSC213 assignment 2.
-Longer this time
+Longer than the last one, start early.